MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 > After an entitlement is created from the entitlement template, add custom code to copy the custom fields added on entitlement for parity with contract lines.
 > The calendar option in the contracts template is not available in the entitlements template.

-**Benefits with entitlement:**
+**Benefits in entitlement**

 - Created cases will now display warning notices when they exceed the allocated terms.
 - Customer usage can be monitored with the option to set and apply restrictions in the future.

 ### Custom fields

-You will need to create custom fields in entitlements to migrate data from the fields in the contract template that are not available in the entitlement template.
+You will need to create custom fields in entitlement templates to migrate data from the fields in the contract template that are not available in the entitlement template.
 Perform the following steps to switch from the contract template and map to the entitlement template:

-- **Step 1:** Create custom fields with attributes on the entitlement template.
+1. Create custom fields with attributes on the entitlement template.
 For more information, see [Create and edit fields (attributes)](/dynamics365/customerengagement/on-premises/customize/create-edit-fields).
-- **Step 2:** Place the created fields on the form as per your business needs.
-Use the [basic update](/powerapps/developer/common-data-service/org-service/entity-operations-update-delete#basic-update) SDK code examples as a reference guide to update the entity.
+2. Place the created fields on the form as per your business needs.
 For more information, see [Add a field to a form](/dynamics365/customerengagement/on-premises/customize/add-field-form).

 ## Mapping: Contracts to entitlements